halmueller/ShaderGraphStereo/README.md

 ![Screenshot](screenshot.png)

 In `StereoView_revised`, we set the image plane's name to be the stereo pair's `id`, and then check to see if the image we're loading is the same one we've loaded.
 This vastly reduces the memory leakage, because now we're only leaking when we change images.
+Apple FB 13817928.

 The 3D image is a fixed size, because a mesh Entity's size is specified in meters.
 A nice enhancement would be to resize the image plane when the window is resized, using either a new Entity, or the Entity's' transform.